kmarkus/microblx/docs/user/getting_started.rst

 Overview
 --------

-Microblx is a very lightweight function block model and implementation.
+Microblx is a lightweight, hard real-time safe function block model and implementation.
+Microblx applications are built from the following
+primitives:

+- **module**: a shared library that contains one or more blocks or types that are registered/deregistered with a *node* when the module is loaded/unloaded.

+- **node**: a container for blocks and types.
+Keeps track of block instances cleans up during shutdown.
+Typically one node is used per process is used.

-- **block**: the basic building block of microblx.
+- **block**: the basic building block.
 Is defined by filling in a ``ubx_block_t`` type and registering it with a microblx ``ubx_node_t``.
 Blocks *have* configuration, ports and operations.